Velko/8-bit-CPU/doc/BrainDump.md

 * MAR can be either simple latch register or use same as for PC.
 It might be useful to have a simple feature to advance to next address.
 Could be useful when loading initial memory contents.

-What about creating an input device that scans 4x4 array of buttons.
-Use ready-made 4x4 keypad matrix.
-May need to re-label it for hex digit input.

-Clock + 4-bit counter, 2-to-4 decoder, 4 ANDs, Quad-OR can detect key-press.
-2x 4-bit registers, to
-latch in the value.
-Evaluate if it is possible to move current values from A to B while loading new into A. Also need a way to get single clock pulse when key detected (wasn't there something in the Bens videos???).

-TS555 chips (all 3 if them) that I had at home proved to be unstable - changed the oscillating frequency wildly, I suspect they picked up some ambient EM noise or something, because touching various parts (chip itself, capacitors) of the board triggered/cancelled it.
-Another power supply or added decoupling capacitors did not help.
-Not sure whats wrong with them.
-Newly ordered LM555s seem to work fine.

-Solved: I forgot to wire up RESET pin, but since TS555 is a CMOS one, floating input pins are unpredictable.
-Actually - since the whole build is with HC chips, I should probably stick to these.

 There are also 556 dual timer, that might be nice for the clock.
 And there are TLC551 and TLC556